Nextomics/nextsv/README.md

-# NextSV3: an automated pipeline for structrual variation detection from long-read sequencing.
+# NextSV3: automated structrual variation detection from long-read sequencing using state-of-the-art tools.

 NextSV3 uses Minimap2 to do read mapping and uses two state-of-the-art SV callers (Sniffles and cuteSV) to do SV calling.